Meng0625/immcantation/docs/_include/usage.rst

 ..
 Start tigger-genotype

 Usage: tigger-genotype [options]

-Options:
 	-d DB, --db=DB
 		Change-O formatted TSV (TAB) file.
 	-r REF, --ref=REF
 		FASTA file containing IMGT-gapped V segment reference germlines.
 		Defaults to /usr/local/share/germlines/imgt/human/vdj/imgt_human_IGHV.fasta.
 	-v VFIELD, --vfield=VFIELD
 		Name of the output field containing genotyped V assignments.
 		Defaults to V_CALL_GENOTYPED.
 	-n NAME, --name=NAME
 		Sample name or run identifier which will be used as the output file prefix.
 		Defaults to a truncated version of the input filename.
 	-o OUTDIR, --outdir=OUTDIR
 		Output directory.
 Will be created if it does not exist.
 		Defaults to the current working directory.
 	-f FORMAT, --format=FORMAT
 		File format.
 One of 'changeo' (default) or 'airr'.
 	-p NPROC, --nproc=NPROC
 		Number of subprocesses for multiprocessing tools.
 		Defaults to the available processing units.
 	-h, --help
 		Show this help message and exit

 ..
 End tigger-genotype

-..
-Start preprocess-phix

-Usage: preprocess-phix [OPTIONS]
-  -s   FASTQ sequence file.
-  -r   Directory containing phiX174 reference db.
-       Defaults to /usr/local/share/phix.
-  -n   Sample identifier which will be used as the output file prefix.
-       Defaults to a truncated version of the input filename.
-  -o  Output directory.
-Will be created if it does not exist.
-      Defaults to a directory matching the sample identifier in the current working directory.
-  -p   Number of subprocesses for multiprocessing tools.
-       Defaults to the available cores.
-  -h   This message.

-..
-End preprocess-phix